 Old appliances are unreliable and consume significantly more energy than new ones.
 Whether it’s the washing machine, fridge-freezer, or the air conditioner, it can save you a load to upgrade.
-Consider that replacing your air conditioner with one of these new goodman air handler units can save you up to 40% on the energy costs.
+Consider that replacing your air conditioner with one of these new goodman air handler units can save you up to 40% on energy costs.
 It’s not difficult to see the advantage.

 Create a Smart-Home

 We spoke earlier about a smart meter.
 If we take this idea further, we can create an entire smart home.
-This is a house where every aspect of the home can be controlled remotely or engage autonomously.
+This is a house where every aspect of the home can be controlled remotely or engaged autonomously.
 Functions include security, lighting, stove, doors, and windows (including blinds).
 Being able to control the home from work or anywhere else allows you to turn appliances off or on if your schedule changes.

-Heat loss is a major cause of high bills in a domestic property.
+Heat loss is a major cause of high bills in domestic properties.
 The major reason for this is poor insulation.
-Home insulation comes in two categories, attic insulation and wall cavity insulation.
+Home insulation comes in two categories, attic insulation, and wall cavity insulation.
 Attic insulation prevents heat from leaving your property through the roof.
 This is the easiest to upgrade or replace.
 Cavity wall insulation is more difficult.
 It is foam insulation placed in the cavities between the walls.
 The trick is despite having to get access to the inner wall if it has a cavity.
 If you can replace the insulation, you will find yourself in a much warmer, cozier house that costs less to heat.